 Hiring the absolute best candidates should be every recruiter and hiring manager’s #1 resolution for the new year.
 But how?

-Here are some more specific recruitment resolutions to help you secure top-shelf talent throughout 2020.
+Here are some more specific recruitment resolutions, inspired by HR industry trends, to help you secure top-shelf talent throughout 2020.

 Prioritize the Candidate Experience